SolidPIPe/retro-bridge/README.md

 <img src="assets/retro-bridge-dashboard.png" alt="Retro-Bridge Dashboard">
 </p>

+## Highlights:

+- Supports USB or HD-15 connections (or both!) at full speeds:
+  - Automatic failover between USB and HD-15 connections (if both are present)
+  - Basic load balancing between USB and HD-15 connections (if both are present)
+    - e.g. if a File transfer is occupying USB, remote commands will still work over HD-15
+- Powered by a smart scheduler:
+  - Supports up to 8 connected apps/devices simultaneously
+  - Supports simultaneous HTTP and TCP communication with the clients
+- Beautiful dashboard with real-time data graphs
+- Apps can wake the RetroTink up from sleep!

 # Updating Retro-Bridge
 Updating the Retro-Bridge is easy.
 Simply follow the [installation instructions steps 1-4](#installation-instructions-usb).
 Retro-Bridge will remember your Wi-Fi credentials between firmware updates.